jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor VMware server: [Collections][vmware_collections]." %}
+{% include tip.html content="See the collections used by Spotlight Enterprise to monitor VMware server: [Collections](vmware_collections.html)." %}